Join us to celebrate the 20th anniversary of the Influential Women in Business Awards!

 Business in Vancouver is once again recognizing BC's most outstanding business women in private or public sector companies.
 Honourees have risen through the ranks to become senior executives or entrepreneurs.
 Through corporate board placements they help influence and shape policy at some of Canada's largest companies.
 Winners will be profiled in the February 12th issue of Business in Vancouver.

 Executive Director, Vancouver International Maritime Centre

 Director, External Affairs, LNG Canada

 Michelle Pockey Leadership Award

 As a prominent lawyer and community activist, Michelle Pockey dedicated herself to making a positive difference in the world.
 A winner of the Influential Women in Business Award in 2016, Michelle worked tirelessly for 20 years advancing women in business, law, First Nations and non-traditional sectors.
 She was an inspiration to others every day of her life until her passing from cancer in June 2016.

 To help support Michelle’s legacy and advance other women along their leadership journeys, Business in Vancouver and Minerva BC, proudly supported by Vancity, have partnered to recognize this exceptional female leader through the creation of the Michelle Pockey Leadership Award.
 This award will give first priority to an Indigenous woman and single parents, and second priority to women pursuing law, justice, Indigenous or environmental studies.
 An award and donation cheque will be presented at the Influential Women in Business Awards in March 2019.
-Donate or apply at www.biv.com/leadership-award.
+Donate at www.biv.com/leadership-award.